 The next time Chee wants to give us a story, though, you know I’m there.
 For me, this book- like the rest of the series- is a five star book.

 On the adult content scale, there’s a lot of violence.
 I feel like there always was, but it just seemed like… more… in this one.
 There’s some language, and then there’s some very light sexual content.
 Nothing explicit.
 I would agree with Amazon who placed it in the 12-17 age range (though is there really a maximum age here?
 I think not!).
 I give it a four.

-The book is out now, have you read it?
+The book is out.
+Have you read it?
+What did you think?

 Link to book: